It is here, with a gentle ocean breeze through my hair and a cold beer in my hand, that I again realize how lucky I am to be in Rio de Janeiro.

 We sail around the Sugarloaf Mountain out of the bay onto the ocean.
 Alex tells us about the history of the forts we are passing and we go in the direction of the islands.
 Look at us: without any sailing experience I’m steering this boat over the waves while my friends are enjoying a cold drink and are working on their tan on the front deck.
 We are the kings of the ocean today!

 Alex and his company Life Mar Nautica are making great effort to offer a special day to our group, but the nice thing is that Alex is trying to make an impact outside sailing as well.
-He has a social project.
+He works together with a social project.
 “When I was younger, I participated in a project that was started by the Brazilian sailers and Olympic medalists Lars and Torben Grael and Marcelo Ferreira”, says Alex.

 Snorkling, a churrasco and stunning views